 It’s released under the terms of the GNU General Public License Version 3.

-Affinity is back on the list again, this time with a fully-loaded photo editor integrated across Mac OS, Windows, and iOS.
+Affinity is back again, with a fully-loaded photo editor integrated across macOS, Windows, and iPad.

-Adobe XD alternatives
+Adobe XD Alternatives

-According to Adobe’s marketing, “XD helps you craft prototypes that look and feel like the real thing, so you can communicate your design vision and maintain alignment across your team efficiently.”
+According to its marketing, “Adobe XD helps you craft prototypes that look and feel like the real thing, so you can communicate your design vision and maintain alignment across your team efficiently.”

-In practice, it’s a vector-based experience-design platform that should help management of workflows, as well as boosting collaborative efforts.
+In practice, it’s a vector-based experience design platform that should help management of workflows, as well as boosting collaborative efforts.

-Figma notes that, “The Starter plan is designed for individual and very small teams to get started with Figma.
+The company notes that, “The Starter plan is designed for individual and very small teams to get started with Figma.
 You get unlimited files in the Drafts space, which you can share with unlimited viewers.
 Additionally, you can co-edit with unlimited editors in the Team space on up to 3 files (limited 3 pages per file).”

-Adobe After Effects alternatives
+Adobe After Effects Alternatives

 How can you compete with a service on the level of After Effects?
 Natron aims to do so with “a powerful Digital Compositor that can handle all of your 2D/2.5D needs”.